Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Introduction

 \subsubsection{Exact algorithms}

-There is an extensive literature on $\MMC$ algorithms; Table~\ref{tab:mmc-exact} summarizes just the fastest known runtimes.
+There is an extensive literature on $\MMC$ algorithms; Table~\ref{tab:mmc-exact} summarizes the fastest known runtimes.
 These runtimes are incomparable in that each is best for a certain parameter regime.
-The fastest algorithm for very large edge weights is the $O(mn)$ dynamic-programming algorithm of~\citep{Karp78}.\footnote{There are also several algorithms with similar worst-case runtimes but better best-case runtimes and empirical performance~\citep{Orl81,YouTarOrl91}; see also the empirical comparisons in~\citep{Das04}.} For more moderate weights (e.g., integers of polynomial size in $n$), the $O(m\sqrt{n} \log(n \Wmax ))$ scaling-based algorithm of~\citep{OrlAhu92} is faster.
+The fastest algorithm for very large edge weights is the $O(mn)$ dynamic-programming algorithm of~\citep{Karp78}.\footnote{The algorithms of~\citep{Orl81,YouTarOrl91} have similar worst-case runtimes but better best-case and empirical runtimes.} For more moderate weights (e.g., integers of polynomial size in $n$), the $O(m\sqrt{n} \log(n \Wmax ))$ scaling-based algorithm of~\citep{OrlAhu92} is faster.
 Faster runtimes for certain parameter regimes are implicit from recent algorithmic developments for Single Source Shortest Paths ($\SSSP$).
-The connection is that $\SSSP$ algorithms can detect negative cycles, and $\MMC$ on an integer-weighted graph is easily reduced to detecting negative cycles on $O(\log (n \Wmax))$ graphs with modified edge weights~\citep{Law66}.
-This results in an $O(n^{\omega} \Wmax \log(n \Wmax))$ runtime which is faster for dense graphs with small weights~\citep{San05,YusZwi05}, and an $m^{11/8+o(1)} \log^2 \Wmax$ runtime which is faster for sparse graphs with small weights~\citep{AxiMadVla20}.
+The connection is that $\SSSP$ algorithms can detect negative cycles, and $\MMC$ on an integer-weighted graph is reducible to detecting negative cycles on $O(\log (n \Wmax))$ graphs with modified edge weights~\citep{Law66}.
+This results in an $O(n^{\omega} \Wmax \log(n \Wmax))$ runtime which is faster for dense graphs with small weights~\citep{San05,YusZwi05}, and an $m^{11/8+o(1)} \log^2 \Wmax$ runtime which is faster for sparse graphs with moderate weights~\citep{AxiMadVla20}.

 \arraystretch{1.2}